Jahno-Bart/CS-Notes/y13/Finite-State-Machines.md

 To specify an output in a state transition diagram, you need to label the output on the transition and use a vertical bar to separate input and output, as shown below.

+## Regular Language
-**Regular Language** - a formal language that comprises of a set of strings and These strings are made up of symbols from a defined alphabet.
+a formal language that comprises of a set of strings and These strings are made up of symbols from a defined alphabet.

-**A-Level Definition** = A regular language is a language that can be defined by a regular expression otherwise it's not a regular language
+**A-Level Definition** = A regular language is a language that can be defined by either a regular expression or a finite state machine otherwise it's not a regular language
+Therefore anything you can describe with a regular expression, you can also recognize with a finite state machine, and anything a finite state machine can recognize, you can write as a regular expression.

+<br><br>

 Regular expressions use a compact notation to describe the set of strings that make up a regular language.
 They are a very precise way of specifying a pattern that applies to all members of the set and are particularly useful when the set has many elements.